 6. Competition with Pharma

-Since there is so much competition, biotech companies need to spend more on marketing than other industries.
+Since there is so much competition, biotech companies must spend more on marketing than other industries.
 For example, big pharmaceutical companies might be willing to pay $1 billion on their ad campaigns, while smaller biotech companies are most likely unable to do that.

 Biotech Marketing Strategies and Services